haxtheweb/edtechjoker/glossary.md

 https://umbraco.com/knowledge-base/development-environment/#:~:text=The%20purpose%20of%20a%20development,working%20on%20a%20live%20website.

 ## VSCode
 Visual Studio Code, commonly known as VScode, is a source code editor created by everyone's favorite company Microsoft.
 Features include debugging, syntax highlighting, code completion, snippets, code refactoring and Git.
-VScode is a useful tool to wrtie a multitude of coding languages in a singular loaction/application. https://code.visualstudio.com/ https://en.wikipedia.org/wiki/Visual_Studio_Code
+VScode is a useful tool to write a multitude of coding languages in a singular loaction/application. https://code.visualstudio.com/ https://en.wikipedia.org/wiki/Visual_Studio_Code